pohanhuangtw/vuln-patcher/README.md

 - Pull and operate with public registry
 - Use root for patching
 - User needs to manually install buildkit
+- Use copa cli not lib, because the conflict issue with docker
+- Does not support sbomscanner report format, will patch the upstream

 ## Reference
 - [kubespace](https://kubescape.io/) uses a CLI-based approach to patch images, not Kubernetes CRs.